Sagnik-Chowdhury/Federated-Learning-1/README.md

 1. **Collaborative Foundation:** A joint literature study to understand the core mechanics and mathematics of standard [Federated Averaging (FedAvg)](https://arxiv.org/abs/1602.05629).
 2. **Parallel Research Tracks:** We split into individual branches to tackle two of the biggest challenges in modern FL:
    * **Optimization & Heterogeneity (Sagnik):** Improving communication efficiency and model convergence when client data is highly Non-IID (unbalanced).
-   * **Security & Robust Aggregation (Sourit):** Exposing model vulnerabilities (Inversion Attacks) and building robust, modality-aware privacy pipelines.
+   * **Security & Robust Aggregation (Sourit):** Exposing model vulnerabilities (Inversion Attacks) and building robust, modality‑aware aggregation pipelines.

 ---